MingYangLo/Mobile_Robotics/README.md

 Note:

-1. If show the terminal that runs the launch file shows `online reset` while running the system, please restart the launch process.
+1. If the terminal that runs the launch file shows `online reset` while running the system, please restart the launch process.

 2. KAIST dataset might not work that well due to few dataset mathematical issues.